telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Create an Account

-Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if Pro version is purchased).
-Signing in is mandatory for both Free and Pro versions.
+Signing in is mandatory for both Free and Pro versions of the Fiddler Everywhere client.
 You can sign up by [creating an unique Fiddler account](#create-new-fiddler-account) or by [using existing Google account](#use-google-account).
+The Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if Pro version is purchased).

 ### Create New Fiddler Account

-1. Launch Fiddler Everywhere application.
+1. Launch the Fiddler Everywhere client.
 The initial screen shows the **Sign In & Create Account** options.
 Click on **Create Account**.
 ![Create new account - Step 1](../images/login/account-journey-001.png)

 2. The **Create Account** screen loads.
 Enter the requested information and accept the terms of the agreement.
 Note that the valid email provided here is the one that is later used for sharing and receiving sessions and notifications.